 Social Commentary: The episode explores themes of leadership, power, and the cost of survival.
 Jordan Peele also integrates subtle commentary on the exploitation of workers, relating to the themes of "Sorry to Bother You".

-Ending Scene: The Governor launches a full-scale assault on the prison, and the episode ends with Rick's group and your team scattered and on the run.
+Ending Scene: The Governor launches a full-scale assault on the prison, and the episode ends with Rick's group and John's team scattered and on the run.
 Ian's necromantic powers seem to have been activated, but what exactly he has done is to be determined.

 Episode 3: "Lattice-Core Hope" Overview